 - In the Geoprocessing pane, search for and select Create Utility Network.

-- For Input Feature Dataset, browse to an existing feature dataset within your database connection .
+- For Input Feature Dataset, browse to an existing feature dataset within your geodatabase.
+By default, geodatabases are created under Databases in the Catalog pane.

-- Input a polygon feature class for the Service Territory Feature Class parameter.
-This feature class must reside in the Input Feature Dataset provided in step 4.
+- Specify a polygon feature class for the Service Territory Feature Class parameter.
+This feature class must reside in the input feature dataset provided in step 3.

 This feature class represents the geographical extent the domain networks cover.
 It is used to restrict edits so that features are not created outside of a network area.
 The utility network's extent (editing area) will be the extent of the combined polygons.